 Average class size

-Of graduates say the education they received at USF aligns with their career goals
+of graduates say the education they received at USF aligns with their career goals

 Individual mentoring has always been a hallmark of the USF experience.
 As you progress through your online program, you’ll work one-on-one with a success coach who is readily available to answer questions, offer encouragement, and point you to resources you’ll need to succeed—both during and after your degree program.

 “I had the huge state school and then the smaller Christian learning environment.
 At the state school there was no focus on the individual or room to develop and think critically about who you were.
 At USF, my professors’ teaching forced me to think about who I was and wanted to be.
-I found a university that equips me to go out into the world and do something.”
+I found a university that equipped me to go out into the world and do something.”

 — Rachel Klein, Master of Organizational Leadership Graduate